SportZing/aura-backbone-todomvc-boilerplate/README.md

 Run `npm install`.
 This will automatically install bower components as well.
 If you do not have bower installed globally, you may see an error and need to also run `bower install`.

+Run `grunt server`.
+This will start the express server and launch a page in the default browser that connects to the TodoMVC app.

+Note that if you experience `EMFILE, too many open files` errors, you are liking running on OSX and need to increase your ulimit: `ulimit -n 10240`

 ## Features

 This boilerplate configures the following: